I think I need to plan a picnic. I can’t stop thinking about picnic foods.

 I decided to use what I now call my classic combo for former mayo-only based salads – plain Greek yogurt, a little mayo and spicy brown or Dijon mustard.
 I’ve had success with coleslaw, potato salad and chicken salad, and I actually like it a lot more than the all mayo versions.

 I’d suggest using full fat Greek yogurt.
-The Greek Gods (my favorite) is one of the only brands that is available here in full fat.
 I hear over and over again that people don’t like Greek yogurt, and for the life of me I haven’t been able to figure out why.
 Then I bought some fat free Greek yogurt by one of the popular brands.
 (The ones famous for their flavored, diet yogurt who decided to do Greek because it’s cool.)

 I now know why people say they don’t like Greek yogurt.
 I’m not exaggerating when I say it was one of the worst things I have tasted.
 I threw it out.

-So try a full fat version such as The Greek Gods.
+So try a full fat version (Greek Gods and Fage are my favorites).
 I promise it will change your life, at least as far as yogurt is concerned.
 And because it is yogurt the way it was meant to be, you’ll need much less of it to fill you up, and for flavor and fat in your recipes.